piom8813/RecordSweeper/individual-sites.md

 2. Go to [the opt-out form](http://www.lookup.com/optout.php) and follow the instructions.

 3. Follow up, using the same email you used to send your ID, in 6 weeks if your record has not yet been removed.

+## Newspapers.com

+*Rating:* Medium

+Newspapers.com requires you create an account in order to delete information from their site.
+By going to the "Account Details" section of your profile, you'll be able to request partial or complete removal of your clippings from their website.

 ## PeekYou.com